stregea/TransactionTrackr/README.md

 ## Recommendations
-If you beleive that there are any improvements that need to be made or want to see certain features added, feel free to <a href="https://samueltregea.com/contact/" target="_blank"> contact me</a>.
+If you believe that there are any improvements that need to be made or want to see certain features added, feel free to <a href="https://samueltregea.com/contact/" target="_blank"> contact me</a>.